tariq7299/BolesaLandingPage/to-do.md

 # TOMMOTR)OOOR

-- Style the next and pervious butons
-- change the names of swiper elements and the swiper component
-- Put the slider into a section card
-- Add the header and style all of them
-- Add a action button (compoenet)
--

 # GLOBAL

 - Give correct font color to all text titels and descripttion
 - Add the links to nav tabs
 - Craete some interactions/and Reactive things/Animation
+- Add hover effects on buttons
+- Clean and tidy up the helpers.scss and create files for every group of utilities

 **NOT so importatnt**